QuarkNerd/blog/dsmith/_posts/2018-10-16-cutting-development-costs-in-aws-with-cloud-custodian.md

     filters:
       - type: onhour
         default_tz: bst # set this to your timezone
-        onhour: 8 # the hour when instances will be shut down
+        onhour: 8 # the hour when instances will be started up
     actions:
       - start
 ~~~